 Finishes: All ceiling and wall mounted air devices shall be painted white or off white unless specified otherwise and all air devices shall be the same color unless specified otherwise.
 Where different finishes are called for, the specified finish shall be factory applied.
 Finish air outlets with a baked on enamel unless otherwise noted.
 The Architect’s decision on white color compatibility is final.

 Ceiling Diffusers: Provide opposed volume control dampers with supply air diffusers where scheduled.
 Where applicable, provide adapters with diffusers to permit connection to round supply duct.
-Perforated diffuser may be used in retrofit installations only; larchitectural louvered style diffuser shall be used in new construction.
+Perforated diffuser may be used in retrofit installations only; architectural louvered style diffuser shall be used in new construction.
 The interior of all perforated plate diffusers shall be painted flat black.
 Perforated plate supply air diffusers shall have pattern control blades installed in the diffuser neck.
 Pattern controllers attached to the perforated plate are not acceptable.
 Provide concealed fastening on all ceiling diffusers.

 Registers and Grilles: Provide registers which contain a key-operated opposed blade damper operable from the face side, unless scheduled otherwise.
 Supply air registers shall be of the double deflection type, unless otherwise noted.
 Return air grilles and registers shall have fixed face blades and match the face of the supply air registers, unless scheduled otherwise.
 Provide concealed fastening for all registers and grilles.